Texas A&M vs. Auburn NCAA Football Odds, Plays and Insights | November 6, 2021

 Auburn Stats and Trends

-- Auburn has five wins against the spread in eight games this year.
+- Auburn has five wins against the spread in eight games this season.

-- This year, the Tigers have just one ATS win in three games as an underdog of 4.5 points or more.

-- Auburn's games this year have eclipsed the over/under four times in eight opportunities (50%).
+- The Tigers have covered the spread once this season when underdogs by 4.5 points or more (in three chances).

-- Auburn is 5-2 against the spread and 6-1 overall in games when it scores more than 16.1 points.
+- Auburn is 5-2 against the spread and 6-1 overall when the team notches more than 16.1 points.

 - The Tigers average 123 more yards per game (452.3) than the Aggies give up (329.3).

-- When Auburn piles up more than 329.3 yards, the team is 5-2 against the spread and 6-1 overall.
+- Auburn is 5-2 against the spread and 6-1 overall when the team churns out more than 329.3 yards.

-- This season the Tigers have seven turnovers, four fewer than the Aggies have takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.